 Aloha~ Welcome to my site!
 My name is Taig Dara, or 檀文林.
 I am a historian of Modern China.

-I began my academic journey studying Confucian thought, rhetoric, and pedagogy in Portland, Oregon.
-Then, I lived abroad in Beijing and Taipei studying Mandarin, teaching and translating, and exploring for several years.
+After which, my wife and I lived abroad in Beijing and then Taipei studying Mandarin, teaching and translating, and exploring for several years.

 I later returned to the USA to pursue additional training in modern Chinese political history and Chinese IR theory at George Washington University in Washington, D.C.
-At the same time, I worked as a researcher at a government think tank.
+At the same time, I worked as a researcher at a think tank.

 During COVID I decided to leave D.C. and I returned to teaching as a university lecturer while I applied to PhD programs.
 Presently, I am researching and teaching Modern Chinese history in the University of Hawaiʻi at Mānoa's Department of History.